-- (a) the assignment to Mr. Loveman of any duties materially inconsistent with his status as our Chief Executive Officer and President or a material adverse alteration in the nature or status of his responsibilities, duties or authority; - (b) the requirement that Mr. Loveman report to anyone other than our Board (or, in his capacity as Chief Executive Officer and President of CES, to the Steering Committee of CES): - (c) the failure of Mr. Loveman to be elected or re-elected as a member of our Board; - (d) a reduction by us in Mr. Loveman's annual base salary of below the amount provided in his employment agreement; - (e) the relocation of our principal executive offices from Las Vegas, Nevada, to a location more than fifty (50) miles from such offices, or our requiring Mr. Loveman either: (i) to be based anywhere other than the location of our principal offices in Las Vegas (except for required travel on our business to an extent substantially consistent with Mr. Loveman's present business travel obligations); or (ii) to relocate his primary residence from Boston to Las Vegas; - (f) our failure to pay to Mr. Loveman any material portion of his current compensation, except pursuant to a compensation deferral elected by Mr. Loveman, or to pay to Mr. Loveman any material portion of an installment of deferred compensation under any of our deferred compensation programs within thirty (30) days of the date such compensation is due: - (g) our failure to continue in effect compensation plans (and Mr. Loveman's participation in such compensation plans) which provide benefits on an aggregate basis that are not materially less favorable, both in terms of the amount of benefits provided and the level of Mr. Loveman's participation relative to other participants at Mr. Loveman's grade level, to those in which Mr. Loveman is participating as of January 28, 2008; - (h) our failure to continue to provide Mr. Loveman with benefits substantially similar to those enjoyed by him under the Savings and Retirement Plan and the life insurance, medical, health and accident, and disability plans in which Mr. Loveman was participating as of January 28, 2008, the taking of any action by us which would directly or indirectly materially reduce any of such benefits or deprive Mr. Loveman of any material fringe benefit enjoyed by Mr. Loveman as of January 28, 2008, except as permitted by the employment agreement; or - (i) our failure to obtain a satisfactory agreement from any successor to assume and agree to perform the employment agreement.
+- (a) the assignment to Mr. Frissora of any duties materially inconsistent with his status as our Chief Executive Officer and President or a material adverse alteration in the nature or status of his responsibilities, duties or authority, including a material adverse alteration in his title or reporting structure to or by him; - (b) the requirement that Mr. Frissora report to anyone other than our Board (or, in his capacity as Chief Executive Officer and President of CES, to the Steering Committee of CES); - (c) the failure of Mr. Frissora to be elected or re-elected as a member of our Board; - (d) a reduction by us in Mr. Frissora's annual base salary as it may be increased from time to time, other than a uniform reduction applied to all executive officers of the Company that does not result in a reduction of more than 5% of Mr. Frissora's highest base salary; - (e) the relocation of our principal executive offices from Las Vegas, Nevada, to a location more than fifty (50) miles from such offices, or our requiring Mr. Frissora either: (i) to be based anywhere other than the location of our principal offices in Las Vegas (except for required travel on our business);

+- (f) our failure to pay to Mr. Frissora any material portion of his current compensation, except pursuant to a compensation deferral elected by Mr. Frissora, or to pay to Mr. Frissora any material portion of an installment of deferred compensation under any of our deferred compensation programs within thirty (30) days of the date such compensation is due; - (g) any reduction by the Company of Mr. Frissora's base salary, target bonus or maximum bonus, unless any such reduction is a part of a uniform reduction applied to all executive officers of the Company and does not result in either (i) the sum of the base salary and target bonus being reduced by more than 5% of the highest of each and (ii) the sum of the base salary and maximum bonus being reduced by more than 5% of the highest of each; - (h) our failure to obtain a satisfactory agreement from any successor to assume and agree to perform the employment agreement.